asdf-vm/asdf/docs/core-configuration.md

 ## .tool-versions

-Whenever `.tool-versions` file is present in a directory, the tool versions it declares will be used in that directory and any subdirectories. **Global defaults can be set in the file `$HOME/.tool-versions`**
+Whenever `.tool-versions` file is present in a directory, the tool versions it declares will be used in that directory and any subdirectories.

+?> Global defaults can be set in the file `$HOME/.tool-versions`

 This is what a `.tool-versions` file looks like: